-We have reviewed the mortgage asset and substitute collateral information as of March 31, 2023.
+We have reviewed the mortgage asset and substitute collateral information as of March 31, 2025.
 We have analyzed the mortgage loan-by-loan data from the issuer and applied stresses commensurate with a 'AAA' rating scenario to estimate the WAFF and the WALS.
-The cover pool primarily comprises Danish residential and commercial mortgages (87.1%), public housing loans (7.0%), and substitute assets and cash (5.9%).
-Most of the mortgage assets (99.5%) pay a fixed interest rate.
+The cover pool primarily comprises Danish residential and commercial mortgages (84.9%), public housing loans (8.3%), and substitute assets (6.8%).
+Most of the mortgage assets (99.6%) pay a fixed interest rate.

-We base our credit analysis of mortgage assets on our global RMBS criteria for analyzing residential mortgage collateral in Danish covered bonds and our commercial real estate criteria as well as public sector criteria for public housing loans (see "Related Criteria").
+We base our credit analysis of mortgage assets on our global RMBS criteria for analyzing residential mortgage collateral in Danish covered bonds and our commercial real estate (CRE) criteria as well as public sector criteria for public housing loans (see "Related Criteria").